GoogleChrome/web.dev/src/site/content/en/payments/android-payment-apps-delegation/index.md

 * `stringifiedPaymentMethodErrors` - A JSON string representing validation errors for the payment method
-* `addressErrors` - A bundle with optional keys identical to [shipping address](#shipping-address) and string values.
+* `addressErrors` - A bundle with optional keys identical to [shipping address](#provide-required-information-in-a-payment-response) and string values.
 Each key represents a validation error related to its corresponding part of the shipping address.

 An absent key means its value has not changed.